CHALK PAINT DO IT YOURSELF PROJECT | PAINTED FABRIC HOW-TO | BB FROSCH

 I went with a custom-matched shade of gray I had on hand from a previous project.
 As always, start with a FLAT finish paint.

 Step Four: Paint the fabric!
-I used the same "hashtag" strokes I always use with chalk paint--no painting with the grain for this girl!
+I used the same cross-hatch strokes I always use with chalk paint--no painting with the grain for this girl!
 I preferred using a slightly wetter brush than usual because it seemed to make my paint go further.
 Just keep a jar of water handy to dip your brush in.
 I got pretty impressive coverage with one coat, but there were a few spots I went over again once the paint was dry.

 The nice thing was, I didn't have to tape off the wood frame because I knew I was going to paint it a different color anyway.
 Even if I decided not to paint the wood, I knew I could use a wet cloth to wipe off any chalk paint that hadn't been sealed.
 Yay for no taping off!